mlk5060/my-readme/README.md

 [^1]: For my sins I worked for 4 years on a PhD and embarked on a post-doctoral degree, with the aim of becoming a professor someday!
 [^2]: I am very much a nerd when it comes to software engineering and I love listening to podcasts, talks etc. and reading about how we can do it better.
 The creators of that content are generally people who were involved in designing XP, so I guess that's where this serendipity came from?!
+[^3]: By the way, [Its probably time to stop recommending Clean Code](https://qntm.org/clean).
+After reading the book a few years ago, I only really took a few practices from it (a lot of the book seems to be an advertisement for his Fitness app :joy:).
+My main issue though is with Martin's general views of the world.
+They're diametrically opposed to mine, and (in my opinion) are harmful in a general social sense.
+You can read more about it [here](https://blog.wesleyac.com/posts/robert-martin).